 Purchasing guide: Choosing your workstation equipment

 The workspace has a significant influence on well-being and quality of life at work.
 An unsuitable environment has an impact on the physical and mental health of employees, as well as on a company’s performance.
 Companies therefore need to invest in ergonomic office furniture and ensure the safety and satisfaction of their employees.
-Here are the key tips for choosing and equipping your workstation.
+Here are the key tips for choosing and equipping your workshop.

 Why build an ergonomic workstation?